Daniel Redmond

-Daniel Stephen Redmond (born 2 March 1991) is an English professional footballer, who plays as a midfielder for The New Saints.
+Daniel Stephen Redmond (born 2 March 1991) is an English professional footballer, who plays as a midfielder for Cymru Premier club The New Saints.
 He has previously played for Wigan Athletic, Hamilton Academical and Carlisle United.

 Career

 Wigan Athletic

 Redmond joined Wigan Athletic after being released by Everton in 2009.
 It was later explained that Redmond was released by Everton because he was too small.
 On 8 January 2011, he made his debut for Wigan, replacing James McArthur in the 80th minute of the FA Cup third round win at Hull City.

 Loan Spells

 He moved on loan to Scottish First Division club Hamilton Academical until the end of the season on 13 January 2012, making his debut on the same day in a 1–0 win against Partick Thistle.
 The next game, on 21 January 2012, Redmond scored his first goal for the club, in a 2–2 draw against Ayr United.
 Redmond would score four more goals against Livingston, Queen of the South, Ayr United (again) and Partick Thistle.
 Despite Hamilton being keen to extend his loan further, Redmond returned to his parent club.

 On 8 February 2014, Redmond joined Carlisle United on a one-month loan.
 On 10 March 2014, he extended his loan spell with the Cumbrians for a further month until 5 April 2014.
 At the end of the season, Redmond was offered a new deal by Wigan, but he turned the offer down.